openmodelingfoundation/openmodelingfoundation.github.io/content/en/about/executive-committee/_index.md

 {{< /imgproc >}}

 <div class="card mb-4 border-0">
-<p class='mt-4'>Allen Lee is a full stack software engineer who has been building cyberinfrastructure for computational social science at Arizona State University since 2006; projects include <a href="https://www.tdar.org">the Digital Archaeological Record</a>, <a href="https://commons.asu.edu">the Virtual Commons</a>, <a href="https://seslibrary.asu.edu">the Social Ecological Systems Library</a>, <a href="https://openskope.org">Synthesizing Knowledge of Past Environments (SKOPE)</a>, <a href="https://interplanetary.asu.edu/port-of-mars">the Port of Mars</a>, and <a href="https://comses.net">CoMSES Net</a>, where he serves as co-director and technical lead.
-He also works to improve the state of open, transparent, reusable, and reproducible computational science as a <a href="https://carpentries.org">Carpentries certified instructor</a> and maintainer for the <a href="https://github.com/swcarpentry/python-novice-gapminder">Python Novice Gapminder lesson</a>, and member of the <a href="https://github.com/force11/force11-sciwg">Force 11 Software Citation Implementation Working Group</a> and <a href="https://github.com/scicodes">Consortium of Scientific Software Registries and Repositories</a>. </p>
+<p class='mt-4'>Allen Lee is a research software engineer who has been building cyberinfrastructure for computational social science and complex adaptive systems at Arizona State University since 2006; projects include <a href="https://www.tdar.org">the Digital Archaeological Record</a>, <a href="https://seslibrary.asu.edu">the Social Ecological Systems Library</a>, <a href="https://openskope.org">Synthesizing Knowledge of Past Environments (SKOPE)</a>, <a href="https://interplanetary.asu.edu/port-of-mars">the Port of Mars</a>, and <a href="https://comses.net">CoMSES Net</a>, where he serves as co-director and technical lead.
+He works to improve the state of open, transparent, reusable, and reproducible computational science as a <a href="https://carpentries.org">Carpentries instructor</a> and maintainer for the <a href="https://github.com/swcarpentry/python-novice-gapminder">Plotting and Programming in Python</a> and <a href='https://github.com/carpentries-lab/good-enough-practices'>Good Enough Practices in Scientific Computing</a> lessons, and currently serves on the <a href='https://datacite.org/stsg/'>DataCite Services and Technology Steering Group</a> and as a co-chair for the <a href="https://scicodes.net/">Consortium of Scientific Software Registries and Repositories</a>.</p>
 </div>

 </div>

-##### __Early Career Scholars Representative__
+#### __Early Career Scholars Representatives__

 <div class="card-deck">